nginxinc/nginx-basics-workshops/lab/nginx_api/live_monitoring.md

 ## Introduction

+This module will explain how to use the NGINX Plus API to read live monitoring metrics on NGINX Plus

-The [NGINX Plus API](https://www.nginx.com/products/nginx/live-activity-monitoring/) supports other features in addition to live activity monitoring, including dynamic configuration of upstream server groups (replacing the separate Upstream Conf module originally used for that purpose) and key‑value stores.
-The NGINX Plus dashboard was updated to use the API in NGINX Plus R14.
+The [NGINX Plus API](https://www.nginx.com/products/nginx/live-activity-monitoring/) supports other features in addition to live activity monitoring, including dynamic configuration of upstream server groups and key‑value stores.

 Live examples:​
  * A [sample configuration](https://gist.github.com/nginx-gists/a51341a11ff1cf4e94ac359b67f1c4ae) file for the NGINX Plus API